Find out how Envision Bank used PI’s Design solution to redesign its talent strategy and drive business results.

-Envision Bank has been achieving record sales and revenue growth since using PI to rethink their approach to strategy.
+Envision Bank has been achieving record sales and revenue growth since using PI’s Design solution to rethink their approach to strategy.
 What can the power of talent optimization do for your organization?

 Envision Bank is a community bank with six retail branches and 10 lending centers across Massachusetts, Southern New Hampshire, and Rhode Island.
 With about 200 employees and $652M in total assets, Envision prides itself on providing a variety of services, including checking, savings, mortgages, investing, credit cards, and loans for residential and commercial entities.

 2016 marked a year of seismic changes at Envision.
 Not only did the 150-year-old bank merge with a similarly sized organization called First Eastern Mortgage, but the owners also brought Envision public.
 Unfortunately, not everyone benefited from the changes.